 Photo: Philipp Scholz Rittermann

-The Stuart Collection, an internationally renown sculpture collection on the campus of UC San Diego, is free to explore with a map that can be printed online or via a brand new iPhone app.
+The Stuart Collection, an internationally renown sculpture collection on the campus of UC San Diego, is free to explore with a map that can be printed online or via an iPhone app.

 Stuart Collection